Roger Clarke's Web-Site

 This paper benefited from feedback from several colleagues, including Dr Bernard Robertson-Dunn.

 Roger Clarke is Principal of Xamax Consultancy Pty Ltd, Canberra.
-He is also a Visiting Professor in the Cyberspace Law & Policy Centre at the University of N.S.W., a Visiting Professor in the E-Commerce Programme at the University of Hong Kong, and a Visiting Professor in the Research School of Computer Science at the Australian National University.
+He is also a Visiting Professor in the Cyberspace Law & Policy Centre at the University of N.S.W., and a Visiting Professor in the Research School of Computer Science at the Australian National University.

 Kerry Taylor is an Associate Professor (Data Science) in the Research School of Computer Science at the Australian National University.
 She has previously worked on a UN 'big data' project with Australian Bureau of Statistics, and spent 20 years at CSIRO as a principal research scientist in the polyonymous IT research division.
 She has also worked as an IT practioner in consulting, publishing, education and government, in Sydney, Montreal and Oxford.